nakamura-to/deku/README.md

 ### Data Context Access

-deku.js provides following special identifiers to access data context.
+deku.js provides following special identifiers to access data contexts.

 * @this : the reference to the current data context
 * @parent : the reference to the parent of @this